IgorLadnik/graphql-service/README.md

 where *src* is received string request.
 *output* may be returned to a client as a response to a REST request.

-Code fragment with **server2** demonstrate REST server processing GQL query received as plain text:
+Code fragment with **server2** demonstrates REST server processing GQL query received as plain text:

     server2.post('/', async (req: any, res: any) => {
         let output = 'No result';